blindnet-io/product-management/refs/schemas/RFC-rights-request-interoperability-format.md

 We propose a simple, structured data format for representing [Rights Requests](https://github.com/blindnet-io/product-management/tree/master/refs/high-level-conceptualization#data-capture--rights-requests).

-Rights Request exist within the relationship between an individual and software systems (and organisations operating them) treating data that concerns that individual.
+Rights Requests exist within the relationship between an individual and software systems (and organisations operating them) treating data that concerns that individual.

 Systems MAY trat and respond to Rights Request by legal obligation, or as a simple courtesy in the pursuit of gaining and maintaining the individual's trust.